Michael Jackson Was ‘Horrified’ At The Thought Of A White Actor Portraying Him On-Screen [Video]

 Jackson went on to add that the malady was something that ran through former manager and father’s Joe Jackson’s bloodline, and that he first started noticing the condition on himself between the span of Off The Wall, his first album release under the guise of iconic music producer Quincy Jones in 1979, and Thriller in 1982.
 To cover up the skin shift as much as possible, he relied on heavy body makeup to give him one even skin tone throughout his body, hence the “bleaching” whispers.

-Nonetheless, as much as the talk affected him, he couldn’t help but to find the whole nature of the topic ridiculous.
+Nonetheless, as much as the talk affected him, he couldn’t help but find the whole nature of the topic ridiculous.

 “Why is that so important to people,” he questioned.
 “It’s not important to me.”